junxit/us-congress-bills-110/metadata.md

 - 2007-04-25 — Passed/agreed to in House: On motion to suspend the rules and agree to the resolution, as amended Agreed to by the Yeas and Nays: (2/3 required): 425 - 1 (Roll no. 259).(text: CR H4057-4058)
 - 2007-04-25 — The title of the measure was amended.
 Agreed to without objection.
 - 2007-04-26 — Received in the Senate and referred to the Committee on Foreign Relations.
+- 2007-06-27 — Committee on Foreign Relations.
+Ordered to be reported with an amendment favorably.
+- 2007-06-28 — Committee on Foreign Relations.
+Reported by Senator Biden with an amendment and with an amended preamble.
+Without written report.
+- 2007-06-28 — Committee on Foreign Relations.
+Reported by Senator Biden with an amendment and with an amended preamble.
+Without written report.
+- 2007-06-28 — Placed on Senate Legislative Calendar under General Orders.
+Calendar No. 244.